-We completed the measurement rides for the new People's United Bank Vermont City *Half* Marathon & Relay course last weekend.
+We completed the measurement rides for the new M&T Bank Vermont City *Half* Marathon & Relay course last weekend.
 This work is done to meet the USA Track & Field (USATF) standards for a certified course.
 Before we get to race day, we would like to alert all fitness watch wearers that it is nearly certain that your Garmin/Polar/Timex/phone app is going to tell you you ran farther than 13.1 miles on the 24th.

 We always get a bunch of emails, calls, and social media shout outs from runners who tell us our course was long.
 We appreciate your messages, and we always investigate them, but we’ve never found an instance at the Vermont City Marathon where the course was actually long, as per what USATF requires.

 That said, there are certainly instances when races get the distance wrong.
 It happens!
 Cones get placed incorrectly, volunteers make a mistake and direct runners the wrong way, an emergency requires a course re-routing.
 All the planning in the world can’t help human error some times.
 We had it happen many years ago at our New Years Day 5k, where a lead vehicle made a mistake and turned one block early mid-way through the race.
 That cut off about .15 miles and turned a 5k into a 2.95 mile race.
 We acknowledged that error, went out to measure the difference, and published a chart showing how much time a racer would have saved at different paces.